Upcoming planned works

 There will be no pedestrian access through the work site.

 Flood restoration.
 Road patching.
-Commencing 10 February 2025, between Bald Mountain Road and Vidler Road.
+Commencing in May, between Bald Mountain Road and Vidler Road.
 Work hours between 8am and 4pm.
 Traffic controllers operating.
 Expect minor delays.